8 Secret Tips & Tricks to Survive (and Thrive) at 2025 SKO

 Don’t get us wrong, some of the best insights come out of SKO and no doubt it gets the team riled up to do big things in the new year (we’ll get to that shortly).
 But…that doesn’t mean you can’t have a little fun while the Zoom hours wane on.

-Since those buzzwords haven’t lost their power over virtual events, now’s the time to see just how many you hear (and can check off) during the course of your SKO.
+Since those buzzwords haven’t lost their power over virtual events, it’s time to see just how many you hear (and can identify) during the course of your SKO.

 The 8 questions sales will throw your way — and how to answer every time

-While SKO BINGO keeps your ears perked up during sessions, you’ll be ready to field some burning questions sales will inevitably toss your way.
+While the GTM Pocket Guide of Terms keeps you on top of the latest buzzwords, you’ll be ready to field some burning questions sales will inevitably toss your way.
 Especially those 'buzzwords' that should never be removed from our lingo — ROI, ARR, pipeline, and the like.

 As marketers, we hear about alignment with sales all the time, and this is a key moment to put advice into action.
 Showing that you’ve put extra thought into how your actions will impact their efforts, blindspots that you’ll address, and wins you’ll have together sets the stage for an unbeatable joint force in the new year.
 After all, that’s why there’s a growing trend toward calling it RKO (revenue kick off) rather than SKO — it takes the whole GTM function working together to create mega business impact.